Election 2022: Democrats appear to take DeKalb County Board majority as two Republican incumbents could be ousted

 “I’m very excited.
 I’m thrilled that it looks like I’m going to get back on the board,” Porterfield said Tuesday night.

-In 2020 Porterfield was ousted, after six years of board service, from the county board by Cummings.
-Two years later Porterfield returned the favor.
+In 2020, Porterfield was ousted from the County Board by Cummings after six years of service.
+Two years later, Porterfield returned the favor.

 District 10

+District 10 includes the southwest portion of DeKalb Township that is north of Fairview Drive, south of Lincoln Highway and mostly west of Route 23/Fourth Street.

-According to unofficial results, Cozad appears to be the top vote getter so far, with 1,481 votes, or 35%, followed by fellow incumbent Willis with 1,167 votes, or 28%, edging out Lindell who so far received 1,059 votes, or 25%.
+According to unofficial results, Cozad appeared to be the top vote-getter Tuesday night, with 1,481 votes, or 35%, followed by fellow incumbent Willis with 1,167 votes, or 28%, edging out Lindell, who had received 1,059 votes, or 25%.

 District 11

-Speaking at the Democrat watch party Tuesday night, DeYoung Dunn said District 11 is a “very, very heavily Republican” so she knew her campaign was facing an “uphill battle.”
+Speaking at the Democrat watch party Tuesday night, DeYoung Dunn said District 11 is “very, very heavily Republican,” so she knew her campaign was facing an “uphill battle.”

 District 12